g-plane/malva/README.md

 and we accept different code styles then switch them with configuration.
 But before proposing a code style change, it's better to open a new issue or discussion.

-### My CSS code is in HTML/Vue/Svelte files.
+### My CSS code is in HTML, Vue, Svelte and Astro files.
 How can I format them?

 If you're using dprint, you can use [markup_fmt](https://github.com/g-plane/markup_fmt) which provides a dprint plugin, then you can use these two plugins together.